 After initial measurement, these investments are subsequently measured at amortized cost using the effective interest method, less any impairment in value.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees that are an integral part of the effective interest rate (EIR).
 The amortization is included in 'Interest income' in the statement of income.
 Gains and losses are recognized in income when the HTM financial assets are derecognized and impaired, as well as through the amortization process.
 The losses arising from impairment of such investments are recognized in the statement of income under 'Provision for impairment and credit losses'.
-The effects of translation of foreign currency-denominated HTM financial assets are recognized in the statement of income.
-This account consists of government and corporate debt securities.
+The effects of translation of foreign currency-denominated HTM financial assets are recognized debt securities.